-Our investment strategy is grounded entirely in academic, historical, and Nobel Prize winning research; not Wall Street predictions.
+Our investment management strategy is grounded entirely in academic, historical, and Nobel Prize winning research; not Wall Street predictions.
 Primarily our strategy revolves around the decades of research conducted by Nobel Laureate Eugene Fama, along with others.

 Based on the research, We Believe That: